top of page

 • Diffusion Dome: 46.6 x 40.16mm, 14g ± 2g.

 The light arrived in a branded package, with the light itself, diffuser, lanyard, USB-A to USB-C cable, and instructions.
-The battery capacity is 2000mAh, which is rather dissapointing for a flashlight of this size.
-I would expect at the miminim, 3000mAh in a an 18650 class light.
+The battery capacity is 2000mAh, which is rather disappointing for a flashlight of this size.
+I would expect at the minimum, 3000mAh in a an 18650 class light.
 The battery is not removeable, which is unusual for a flashlight.
 To prolong the battery life, users should avoid having the battery fully charged or empty for long periods of time.
 The battery is charged via the USB-C port on the base of the light.
 Charging time was approximately 150 minutes, which is OK.

 The LM07 is claimed to be waterproof, but no IP rating has been stated.
 There is a USB-C port silicone cover, and it was tested to be splashproof.
 I would be reluctant to tail stand this light in shallow water, which is a requirement for my urbex photos.
 The LM07 includes a 1/4"-20 thread for directly mounting to a tripod - this is a fantastic addition.
 A diffuser is included, more about that later in the review.

 Can the LM07 be used for light painting photography?
 With 3 CCTs, and a soft edge zoom beam, it is potentially useful for the nearfield illumination side of light painting photography.
 For creating light trails, it is compatible with Light Painting Brushes and Light Painting Paradise connectors.
-However the loose zoom mechinism, backlit switches/buttons, and sub-optimal user interface means that the light isn't a great choice for creating light trails.
+However the loose zoom mechanism, backlit switches/buttons, and sub-optimal user interface means that the light isn't a great choice for creating light trails.

 Ulanzi LM07 Packaging